noveogroup/android-logger/README.md

 If you want to use Android Logger in your Android application you need to do just the following simple steps:

+ - You can use LoggerManager.LOG for debugging purposes.

+For example:

+    import static com.noveogroup.android.log.LoggerManager.LOG;

+    public class Bar {

+      public void foo() {
+        // debugging messages are not managed by configuration
+        // they will be printed with tag "XXX" without any filtering LOG.i("debugging message");
+      }

+    }

-1. Add Android Logger as a library.
+ - Add Android Logger as a library.

-2. You need to configure Android Logger
+ - You need to configure Android Logger

 Place the following android-logger.properties file to your source directory: